 SMART: Pay off $10,000 worth of debts in 48 months.

 This example is very practical.
-The amount to be paid off is specified and identified as debt.
-A timeline is also set which is 48 months.
+The writer specifies the amount to pay identified as debt.
+A timeline is also set: 48 months.

 Variations to the SMART objectives

-As many organizations see the effectiveness of using SMART objectives, several variations have been made to it.
+As many organizations see the effectiveness of using SMART objectives, they have made several variations to it.
 For example, there is SMART-C where C stands for challenging.
 Another one is SMART-S where S stands for sustainable.
-This is particularly good because the goals are intended to continue beyond the timeline provided.
+With these, the goals continue beyond the timeline provided.

-Using SMART objectives has been proven helpful to individuals and organizations.
+The SMART goal setting method has proven its usefulness to individuals and organizations.
 But more than creating these objectives, employees or team members should have the drive and motivation to achieve these objectives.
 An organization’s success largely depends on the concerted efforts of the organization and its members.
 Moreover, after establishing project goals and mapping out SMART objectives, project managers have to measure project progress to make sure it is on track towards targets.
 Teams use a variety of goal-tracking methods, tools, and project management software to help measure progress towards outcomes and promote accountability.